Today's buyers hold all of the power when making a purchasing decision. You're also likely aware that they're doing some of their research online.

 - What has been your biggest challenge in the past year?

-Now make a transition to acknowledge the specific purchase they made that led to you including them in the study.
-The next three sections will focus specifically on that purchase.
+Now, make a transition to acknowledge the specific purchase or interaction they made that led to you including them in the study.
+The next three stages of the buyer's journey will focus specifically on that purchase.

 Here, you want to understand how they first realized they had a problem that needed to be solved without getting into whether or not they knew about your brand yet.